PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - `firewalld`: a network firewall (currently disabled by default).

+- `planktoscope-mdns-alias@pkscope.service` and `planktoscopemdns-alias@planktoscope.service` configure the Avahi daemon (provided by the Raspberry Pi OS) to also resolve mDNS names `pkscope.local` and `planktoscope.local`, respectively, to an IP address (192.168.4.1) which is usable by devices connected to the PlanktoScope by a direct connection between their respective network interfaces.

 The standard PlanktoScope OS also adds the following systemd services for dynamically updating the system's network configuration during boot:

 - `generate-machine-name`: generates a human-readable machine name  at `/run/machine-name` from the Raspberry Pi's serial number (or, if that's missing, from `/etc/machine-d`).